-Learn about how we protect your personal data in accordance with GDPR regulations.
+Learn about how we protect your personal data in accordance with UK GDPR and Data Protection Act 2018.

 Understanding the real, specific issues at stake in European regulations is not always an easy task, especially when the regulation in question contains 99 articles, 173 recitals and numerous lines of guidance on how it will apply.
 Understanding these issues is nonetheless essential in order to avoid any risks that may arise from an excessively broad or imprecise interpretation of your organisation's regulatory obligations.
 A proper understanding of the terms defined below is therefore essential: